EuclidLv/iBitter-GRE/README.md

    (b).
 If you don't want to use the websever you need to use the extract_features_use.py to extract
        specific features to make sure the model can run successfully.
+        *You show download the index.csv to make sure this script works, and also change the path where it located in the extract_features_use.py

 5. Prediction